sammdot/alleycat/README.md

 If you just want to try AlleyCAT without installing, a web version is also available at [alleycat.sammdot.ca](https://alleycat.sammdot.ca).
 There are couple of caveats to this:

 - Files can only be saved into your web browser's downloads folder
-- AlleyCAT will not be able to connect to the Plover instance running on your computer, for security reasons
+- AlleyCAT will not be able to connect to the Plover instance running on your computer, for security reasons [^1]

+[^1]: Remote websites running inside a browser environment are typically blocked from connecting to anything running locally.
+I had originally implemented this using a WebSocket, but that only works when the website is also local.

 ## Design